To Recruit Rock Stars, It Helps to Know Them

 Rock stars have the ability to simplify the incredibly complex.
 A rock star technologist can distill thousands of lines of code into a single expression.
 Steve Jobs simplified Apple’s product line and the design of its products.
 Miles Davis could fill a room with a single note.
 The best are inherently minimalistic.
 Their leaps of creativity shed what is unnecessary so that what remains is inspired work.

 Rock stars are like the Energizer Bunny.
 They keep going and going.
 They don’t call in sick.
 On a tour, your show up unless you require hospitalization.
 The best-of-the-best regularly clock long hours without complaint.
 The long hours are offset by the satisfaction they get knowing it makes them better at what they do.
 They get satisfaction from what they create.
 Because they work in a state of flow, hard work isn’t as hard as it is for those who can’t lock into that level of concentration.

 Limitless Persistence (Heart)

 Rock stars persist when they are in pain.
 They get up when they are knocked down.
 They rise when they fall.
 And when people tell them that they don’t have what it takes, they keep going.
 They use failure to improve what they do.
 They transform irritants into pearls.
 They never ever give up.
 (See How to Recognize Great Talent in Executive Search.)

 So Ask, “What Rock Stars Do You Know?”

 So the next time a headhunter tells you he recruits rock stars, ask what time he’s spent with the best-of-the-best, whether real rock stars, champion athletes, or corporate superheroes.
-If they return a blank stare, find a recruiter who has the experience to recognize the nuanced mix of skills that makes someone a top-performer.
-Also, to avoid wasting your time with candidates who are not contenders, check out our post 6 Signs an Executive Candidate is a Waste of Time.
+If they return a blank stare, find a recruiter who has the experience to recognize the nuanced mix of skills that makes someone a top performer.
+Also, to avoid wasting your time with candidates who are not contenders, check out our post How to Recruit the Right Executive.